-4.18 Thames Valley Park (TVP) Park & Ride is a proposed park & ride facility off the A3290 being led by Wokingham Borough Council.
+- 4.15 Thames Valley Park (TVP) Park & Ride is a proposed park & ride facility off the A3290 being led by Wokingham Borough Council.
 East Reading Mass Rapid Transit (MRT) is a proposed public transport, walking and cycle link between central Reading and the TVP park & ride site, running parallel to the Great Western mainline, being led by Reading Borough Council.
-Both schemes were granted programme entry status by the BLTB in July 2014.

-- 4.19 A consultation was undertaken by Wokingham Borough Council during November 2015 regarding the TVP park & ride proposals, and planning permission was granted by Wokingham Borough Council in November 2016. - 4.20 A consultation for the MRT scheme was undertaken during July 2016, including a public drop-in session which took place on Tuesday 19th July between 13.00 and 19.00 at the Waterside Centre in Thames Valley Park.
-The exhibition was also on display at the Civic Offices and feedback is being incorporated into the scheme design.
-Submission of the planning application is due in June. - 4.21 Preparation of the full scheme business case for the MRT scheme is being progressed and the assessment is anticipated to be submitted to the Berkshire Local Transport Body in July 2017 to seek full financial approval for the MRT scheme.
+Both schemes were granted programme entry status by the BLTB in July 2014. - 4.16 A consultation was undertaken by Wokingham Borough Council during November 2015 regarding the TVP park & ride proposals, and planning permission was granted by Wokingham Borough Council in November 2016. - 4.17 A consultation for the MRT scheme was undertaken during July 2016, including a public drop-in session which took place on Tuesday 19th July between 13.00 and 19.00 at the Waterside Centre in Thames Valley Park.
+The exhibition was also on display at the Civic Offices and feedback has been incorporated into the scheme design.
+Submission of the planning application is due at the end of June 2017. - 4.18 Preparation of the full scheme business case for the MRT scheme is being progressed and the assessment is anticipated to be submitted to the Berkshire Local Transport Body in July 2017 to seek full financial approval for the MRT scheme.
 This is subject to the outcome of the independent assessment of the business case by the LEP and their assessors.